dojo/docs/loader/index.rst

 those resources containing several logical modules.
 Typcially, this step occurs when moving from development to deployment.

-Dojo was among the first Javascript libraries to define a module API and publish a loader and build application to solve all of these problems.
+Dojo was among the first JavaScript libraries to define a module API and publish a loader and build application to solve all of these problems.
 The original API included the functions ``dojo.require`` (request a module), ``dojo.provide`` (define a module), and other supporting functions.
 This API is now termed the "legacy API".

-Since early 2010, there has been a renewed interest in improving Javascript modules systems.
+Since early 2010, there has been a renewed interest in improving JavaScript modules systems.
 A single API has
 emerged: `the Asynchronous Module Definition (AMD) API <https://github.com/amdjs/amdjs-api/wiki/AMD>`_ ("AMD API").
-This API has seen dramatic uptake over 2011 and has become the defacto standard for constructing client-side Javascript modules.
+This API has seen dramatic uptake over 2011 and has become the defacto standard for constructing client-side JavaScript modules.
 While keeping the promise of backward compatibility for the 1.x product line, Dojo fully supports this standard as of v1.7.0.
 (Note: Dojo will drop support for the legacy API in version 2.0).

 In version 1.7.0, the Dojo loader and build system have been completely rewritten to support **both** the AMD API and